redfox58/tonyxu.io/docs/posts/2018/ultimate-way-to-beautify-mac-terminal-and-recommendations-for-plugins/README.md

 ---
-title: "Ultimate way to beautify Mac terminal (oh-my-zsh) and plugin recommendations"
+title: Ultimate way to beautify Mac terminal (oh-my-zsh) and plugin recommendations
 date: 2018-07-26
-description: "If you are using Mac as development machine, `Terminal.app` must be one of the most used apps.
-Terminal might be not fancy to begin with, but you can totally make it more elegant and fancy if you follow with me."
+description: If you are using Mac as development machine, `Terminal.app` must be one of the most used apps.
+Terminal might be not fancy to begin with, but you can totally make it more elegant and fancy if you follow with me.
+lang: en-US
+type: post
 ---

 # Ultimate way to beautify Mac terminal (oh-my-zsh) and plugin recommendations